 George Washington University, Masters of Professional Studies, Sustainable Landscape Design, 2020

 Longwood Gardens, Professional Gardener Training Program, 2006

 APLD, Association of Professional Landscape Designers, DC VA MD Chapter, member since 2018

 Sometimes all a project needs is a good brainstorming session.
 We can tour your garden, discuss strengths and weaknesses, talk about plants and maintenance, and answer any questions you may have.

 Each project is different.
 A quick sketch and a scribbled list of plants is great for some.
 Others require a fully developed master plan.
 All design work is customizable to fit the needs of each project.

-Offering sourcing, delivery and arranging of plants in the garden for do-it-yourself clients or for larger projects, I can recommend and connect you with a reputable installation company.
+Offering sourcing, delivery, and arranging of native plants in the garden for do-it-yourself clients or I can help you coordinate installation and discuss sustainable maintenance strategies with your existing landscape contractor.

-Presentations available to garden clubs on native plants and sustainable gardening.
-Please contact me for more details.
+Presentations on sustainable gardening are available.
+Please contact me for details.

 A consultation and garden tour is a great way to begin maximizing the ecological potential of your landscape.

 Serving Washington DC, Baltimore, and the Maryland suburbs.